Celtics come back to beat Wizards in the Isaiah Thomas Tooth Game

 They’ll call it the Isaiah Thomas Tooth Game.
 Surely they will.
 It will occupy its own quirky place in Boston Celtics lore.
 And it gave the Celtics a crucial 1-0 advantage over the Washington Wizards in Game 1 of an Eastern Conference semifinal series that, if Sunday was any indication, could be just as thrilling and just as tight as expected.

-Less than 12 hours after returning to Boston after attending his sister’s funeral, Thomas had a tooth jarred from his mouth, then led the Celtics back from an early 16-0 deficit to a 123-111 Game 1 win.
+Less than 12 hours after returning to Boston after attending his sister’s funeral and delivering an emotional eulogy, Thomas had a tooth jarred from his mouth, then led the Celtics back from an early 16-0 deficit to a 123-111 Game 1 win.

 Thomas had 33 points on the afternoon — 31 in the first three quarters, and 30 after an Otto Porter elbow sent one of his front teeth flying to the Boston Garden floor.
 He hit two early threes to help Boston recover from Washington’s game-opening 16-point sucker punch, then took over in the third as the Celtics turned a 64-59 Wizards lead into a 95-80 lead of their own.